top of page

 2.png

-Untitled design(209).png
+Untitled design(216).png

-Necmettin Türk, Decolonial researcher-activist
+Necmettin Türk, Decolonial researcher-activist (He/Him/El)

 Necmettin Türk is a longstanding human rights and environmental activist-scholar based in Kurdistan and Europe.
 He completed his MA in human rights at FAU Erlangen-Nürnberg in 2021, with his master’s thesis focusing on the legal and political-economic dimensions of land-grabbing.
 His research explored its implications for peasants’ rights to food, land, and development, with a specific emphasis on socio-economic and ecological vulnerabilities among peasants.
 Currently, he is pursuing his PhD at the University of Hamburg.
 His research project examines how the democratic autonomy of Rojava responds to the colonial legacy concerning its decolonisation strategies, particularly in the development of ecological agricultural systems, community-based governance and socio-ecological transformation within regions marked by conflict and resistance.